 Visualase MRI Laser-Guided Therapy

-Neurological Institute neurosurgeons are now pioneering the use of Visualase, an advanced laser thermal ablation technique.
-A select number of medical centers around the country have begun using the minimally-invasive magnetic resonance imaging (MRI)-guided technique for surgically treating patients with brain tumors and other conditions such as epilepsy.
+Neurological Institute neurosurgeons routinely use Visualase, an advanced laser thermal ablation technique.
+A minimally invasive magnetic resonance imaging (MRI)-guided technique, it is used for surgically treating patients with brain tumors and other conditions such as epilepsy.
 NorthShore neurosurgeons have been specially trained in the stereotactic neurosurgical procedure that involves inserting a thin laser fiber into the skull to precisely target areas of the brain.
 Light energy from the laser heats the brain tumor or damaged tissue, effectively destroying it.
 Upon removal of the laser applicator, only one stitch is needed to close the wound.

 Please visit our Stereotactic radiosurgery page to learn more about this advanced surgical option.

 Some Parkinson’s disease (PD) patients are unable to obtain sufficient relief through medications or physical measures.
 For these individuals, sophisticated brain surgery techniques, including deep brain stimulation (DBS), can provide significant benefits.
 DBS involves the implantation of electrodes in the brain that electrically stimulate target areas.
 After undergoing DBS, most patients can reduce their medications by 50 percent or more and see long-lasting improvements in their PD symptoms.

 The Neurological Institute’s experienced DBS team features neurologists, neurosurgeons and neurophysiologists.
 Specializing in the care of Parkinson’s disease patients, the team has treated several hundred patients with this advanced surgical procedure since the mid-1990s.